fsantanna-uerj/serrapilheira/Submissao/mid.md

 Between March and May, we invested most of the time on engineering efforts on the prototype.
 We refactored and optimized the language implementation and also worked on supporting new the device drivers and microcontrollers.
 In particular, we built an RF (radio) module driver in Céu from scratch, which also requires an SPI driver.
-A working radio infrastructure is fundamental for the development of IoT applications.
+A reliable software infrastructure for radio is fundamental for the development of IoT applications.

 In the last months, with all basic pieces set, we started working on full IoT applications.
 At this moment, we have more concrete evaluation scenarios that show significant energy savings due to standby in the microcontroller and other peripherals.